Elvis Fatović: Coaching career

 He led the team to win 2nd place in World Cup in 2018 where they beat Croatia in quarter finals.
 They also placed 3rd in World League in 2019 when they beat Spain in the game for third place.

 In May 2021, it was announced that he will leave his position as head coach of Australian men's water polo team in Australia and pursue an opportunity in Europe.
-In June 2021, it was announced that he is the new head coach of Club Natació Atlètic-Barceloneta.
+In June 2021, it was announced that he is the new head coach of Club Natació Atlètic-Barceloneta, starting from 2021/22 season.
 In his first two months with the new team, the club won Spanish Cup and Cup De Catalonya.